 Hit Enter.
 Restart your computer.

-Since you cannot open Settings, you will have to follow this procedure to Refresh or Reset PC.
+Since you cannot open Settings, you will have to follow this procedure to Reset PC.
 Press F8 while booting the system to go into Windows Recovery Menu.
 Click on Troubleshoot.

 Click on Refresh your PC or Reset your PC to start the process.
 Make sure that you have backed up your data and files before starting this repair process.
 Windows 10 users should boot into Advanced Startup Options, and select the Refresh or Reset options.

 Boot Windows in Safe Mode and see if you can access Settings.
-If so great, use this opportunity to Refresh or Reset PC in Windows 8 or Reset in Windows 10.
+If so, great, use this opportunity to Reset in Windows.

 9] Run Troubleshooter from Microsoft